espressif/esp-skainet/README.md

 ## Hardware Preparation

 To run ESP-Skainet, you need to have an ESP32 development board which integrates an audio input module and at least **4 MB** of external SPI RAM.
-We use [ESP32-LyraT-Mini](https://docs.espressif.com/projects/esp-adf/en/latest/get-started/get-started-esp32-lyrat-mini.html) in examples.
+We use [ESP32-LyraT-Mini](https://docs.espressif.com/projects/esp-adf/en/latest/get-started/get-started-esp32-lyrat-mini.html) or [ESP32-LyraT V4.3](https://docs.espressif.com/projects/esp-adf/en/latest/get-started/get-started-esp32-lyrat.html) in examples.

 On how to configure ESP32 module for your applications, please refer to the README.md of each example.